 Gerry Lee.
 On my third trip to Ireland in October 2009, I met Gerry Lee, great great grandson of Hugh and Ann Cusack Beggan, and visited the Beggan farm in Drumgill where Gerry grew up.

 Jonathan Smyth at the Cavan Town library suggested I contact John McCabe who lives near Drumgill and might be able to lead me to the Beggan farm and any descendants in the area.
-I drive to the area and stopped at a furniture store in Drumgoon.
+I drove to the area and stopped at a furniture store in Drumgoon.
 They called Tom Maguire who lives in Drumgill, and Tom took me to the house of Gerry Lee.
 Tom said, "if anyone knew about the Beggans, Gerry would.
 He's been around longer than anyone."
 I followed Tom over to Gerry's house in Drumnagress and asked Gerry if he knew any Beggans.
 He said, "my mother was Mary Beggan."
-So, I had found the last living descendant of Hugh and Ann Cusack Beggan, parents of Patrick Beggan, who was born in 1807 in Drumgill, the same year my great great granfather, Patrick Biggins was born.
+So, I had found a descendant of Hugh and Ann Cusack Beggan, parents of Patrick Beggan, who was born in 1807 in Drumgill, the same year my great great granfather, Patrick Biggins was born.

 Gerry was born in 1922 and never married.
 He had an older sister Mary Ellen who died in her early teens.
 His older brother Patty Lee (1914-1987) inherited the farm.
 Patty married Alice Reilly in the 1960s and died in 1987.
 Alice owns the farm but does not live there.
 Gerry's parents was Patty Lee (1871-1961) and Mary Beggan (1883-1956).
 Mary was an only child of James Beggan and Catherine Maguire.
 James' father was Michael Beggan (1803-1878) and his mother was Mary King.
 Michael's parents were Hugh and Ann Cusack Beggan.